Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Detailed Experiment Results

+\stitle{Motifs Statistical Analysis}.
+We provide more statistical analysis on M4 and RAID datasets.
+Table~\ref{tab:statistic_motifs},~\ref{tab:statistic_motifs_m4}, and~\ref{tab:statistic_motifs_raid} reveal distinct motif fingerprints, frequency variations between HGT and MGT across tokens(nodes) and token-token co-occurrences(edges).
+Selecting the top 0.05\% of edges as global explainable motifs highlights a notable difference: HGT shows a higher ratio of token and token-token co-occurrences compared to MGT.
+This suggests that for MGT detection, word-to-word connections are more influential than for HGT detection, given the same number of tokens.
+One possible explanation is that language models excel at utilizing diverse word collocations, while humans tend to rely on more conventional patterns.

 \stitle{Visualizations}.
-To visualize the extracted motifs, we utilized the PubMed dataset, which includes MGT samples generated by three LLMs: GPT-4, Claude-3, and Davinci.
-We present the identified motifs at two levels of granularity: individual words and multi-word phrases or even entire sentences.
-We specifically extracted word-level motifs from one-hop neighbor subgraphs to visualize word-level motifs.
-As shown in Table~\ref{tab:fig:casestudy_words}, we selected the top 20\% of tokens based on their motif scores for visualization.
-Similarly, for visualizing higher-level motifs (phrases/sentences) in Table~\ref{tab:fig:casestudy_phases}, we extracted them from two-hop subgraphs, with the top-k ratio set to 2\% for display.
+To visualize the extracted motifs, we use the PubMed dataset, which contains machine-generated text (MGT) samples produced by multiple LLMs, including GPT-4, Claude-3, and Davinci.
+We analyze the motifs at two levels of granularity: word-level structures and higher-order phrase/sentence-level structures.
+Specifically, word-level motifs are extracted from one-hop neighbor subgraphs, and we visualize the top 20\% of tokens ranked by motif scores in Table~\ref{tab:fig:casestudy_words}.
+To capture more complex semantic and phrasal relationships, we further extract higher-order motifs from two-hop subgraphs and visualize the top 2\% motifs in Table~\ref{tab:fig:casestudy_phases}.